gustavsganzerla/archaeal_promoters/README.md

 The code 04 is an SVM-based classifier for archaeal promoter sequences.
 It's train/test data comprises on 3800 experimental and in-silico validate promoter sequences from the following archaea: Haloferax volcanii, thermococcus kodakarensis, sulfolobus soflataricus, aciduliprofundum boonei, and thermofilum pendens.
 The train/test sequences were submitted to code 01 and code 02.
 A label has been assigned, where 0 = non-promoter and 1 = promoter.
 Non-promoter sequences were obtained with the code 03.

+The sequences in the input format for the script 04 are already converted into stability in the file promoters_vs_shuffled.csv.
+There is also the label, in which 0 = non-promoter and 1 = promoter.

 The predicted_promoters branch contains the outcome of a prediction method to annotate promoters in upstream sequences of archaeal organisms.